French woman offers breast-feeding service to gay parents

 Woog said his website, created in 2009 as a platform where users can offer or hire anything legal online, checks any posts that raise eyebrows.

 The breast-feeding offer was the second major eyecatcher since the website was founded, he said.
-Another user previously offered to rent out two goats as lawn-cutters.
-(Reporting by Brian Love; Editing by Raissa Kasolowsky)
+Another user previously offered to rent out two goats as lawn-cutters. ($1 = 0.7553 euros) (Reporting by Brian Love; Editing by Raissa Kasolowsky)